Burning Man, which is a counterculture movement that takes place in the Nevada desert, has been reopened after unexpected rain delay.

 Burning Man normally takes place in the week leading up to Labor Day, according to the Burning Man website.
-During this week, people come from all over the country to Black Rock desert in order to create a make-shift community that allows participants to explore their own abilities and the world through art.
+During this week, people interested come from all over to Black Rock desert in order to create a make-shift community that allows participants to explore their own abilities and the world through art.

 Burning Man and the roads leading to it reopen 6 a.m.
 Tuesday.